kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Offlin.md

     @enduml
 {% endplantuml %}

-For correct usage of this mechanism, please see [Apple's guide](https://developer.apple.com/library/content/documentation/AudioVideo/Conceptual/MediaPlaybackGuide/Contents/Resources/en.lproj/HTTPLiveStreaming/HTTPLiveStreaming.html) and [sample app](https://developer.apple.com/library/content/samplecode/HLSCatalog/Introduction/Intro.html).
+For correct usage of this mechanism, please see [Apple's guide](https://developer.apple.com/library/content/documentation/AudioVideo/Conceptual/MediaPlaybackGuide/Contents/Resources/en.lproj/HTTPLiveStreaming/HTTPLiveStreaming.html) and a [sample application](https://developer.apple.com/library/content/samplecode/HLSCatalog/Introduction/Intro.html).

 ### Downloading with a 3rd-party tool

-When the asset isn't downloadable by AVAssetDownloadTask (or if AVAssetDownloadTask is not available), the download will be done either with a 3rd party tool or by a [URLSessionDownloadTask].
-In those cases, there's no "prepare" step.
-Instead, the application calls `getPreferredDownloadableMediaSource(for mediaEntry: MediaEntry)` to pick the best source.
+When the asset isn't downloadable by AVAssetDownloadTask (or if AVAssetDownloadTask is not available), the download will be done either with a 3rd party tool or by using a [URLSessionDownloadTask].
+In these cases, there's no "preparation" step; instead, the application calls `getPreferredDownloadableMediaSource(for mediaEntry: MediaEntry)` to pick the best source.
 It then downloads the source, and at the end calls `assetDownloadFinished(mediaSource: MediaSource, location: URL)`.

 This case also applies to *Widevine Classic* assets.